carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 ### Work in small batches

-Work should be decomposed in samll features that can be completed in a week or less.
+Work should be decomposed in small features that can be completed in a week or less.
 This enables short lead times and faster feedback loops.

 ### Foster and enable team experimentation